-That's really bad news for agnostics, which are defined as people who neither affirm nor deny that Christ's crucified body revived simply because they have yet to be shown sufficient empirical evidence proving it did-- or even that he really existed.
+That's really bad news for agnostics; roughly defined as people who neither affirm nor deny that Christ's crucified dead body was restored to life simply because they have yet to be shown sufficient empirical evidence proving it did-- or even that he really existed.

 ● 1Cor 1:26 . .
 Brothers, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.

 ● Acts 20:35 . .
 Remember the words of the Lord Jesus, that He said: "It is more blessed to give than to receive."

 Those words of the Lord are not recorded in the four gospels; which is a good object lesson.
 Here's another orphan quote.